DFKI-NLP/kibad-llm/CONTRIBUTING.md

 ## Experiments

-Experiment guidelines will cover how to plan, configure, run, track, and document reproducible experiments for this project.
+The experiment guidelines live in [CONTRIBUTING_EXPERIMENTS.md](/CONTRIBUTING_EXPERIMENTS.md).

-A real page is coming soon as part of [#491](https://github.com/DFKI-NLP/kibad-llm/issues/491).
+They cover how to plan, configure, run, track, and document reproducible experiments for this project.

 ## Documentation